 With the need for banking service digitization becoming imminent, we’ve seen many digital payment services come to life, including NEFT and IMPS.
 These two services are fast becoming some of the best available to customers.
-Although they provide digital payment services, IMPS and NEFT have many discrepancies.
+Although they provide digital payment services, these transfer options have many discrepancies.

 National Electronic Funds Transfer (NEFT) is one payment service that enables funds transfer between participating banks and institutions.
 It was created by the Reserve Bank of India and is operated by the same agency.
 In addition, it has PAN India coverage.

-IMPS or Immediate Payment Service is an electronic funds transfer system for interbank money transfers.
-The service is real-time, and it is available across multiple platforms such as ATMs, SMS, the Internet, Mobile, and others.
+IMPS or Immediate Payment Service is an electronic funds transfer system for interbank transactions.
+The service is immediate, and it is available across multiple platforms such as ATMs, SMS, the Internet, Mobile, and others.
 Users can also transfer funds using the Prepaid Payment Instrument (PPI) issuers under IMPS.

-IMPS was created by NPCI (National Payments Corporation of India) in 2010.
+IMPS was introduced in 2010 by the National Payments Corporation of India (NPCI).
 Before the launch, individuals could only use RTGS and NEFT since there was no other service available during banking hours.
-However, with IMPS, users can transfer money immediately and in real-time, even on holidays.
+However, with IMPS, users can transfer money immediately, even on holidays.
 Once the transaction is initiated, the funds instantly get to the beneficiary’s account.

-The differences between IMPS and NEFT can be outlined in four areas, which we have highlighted below.
+The differences between NEFT and IMPS can be outlined in four areas, which we have highlighted below.

 Transaction Timing